ruizhermes/linux-robotics-how-to/README.md

 # Objective:

-This repository has an introduction and basic code for Robotics Operating System (ROS).
-Fundamentals for ROS can be found in the [wiki](https://github.com/ruizhermes/linux-robotics-how-to/wiki) page
+- This repository has an introduction to ROS and basic code examples in C+++ and Python.

+- Fundamentals for ROS can be found in the [wiki](https://github.com/ruizhermes/linux-robotics-how-to/wiki) page.

 **Disclaimer**:
 The notes presented in the [wiki](https://github.com/ruizhermes/linux-robotics-how-to/wiki) page are a compilation of different sources such as videos, books, and lectures.

+# System Configuration

 ### Linux (Ubuntu) System ROS Configuration